luisramalho/luisramalho.github.io/_posts/2013-02-10-backup-postgresql-from-appfog.md

 ---
 layout: post
 title: Backup PostgreSQL from AppFog
+excerpt: "How to backup your PostgreSQL database from AppFog"
+comments: true
 ---

 Backing up a PostgreSQL database from AppFog is as easy as typing two commands: